deveshshukla/JS-Notes/notes.md

 * Type of Functions -->

 1. Named Function :A function that has its own name when.
-It’s easy to reuse and debug because the name shows up in error messages or stack traces.
+It’s easy to reuse (in recursion, hard in anonymous func) and debug because the name shows up in error messages or stack traces.
 Example:
 function greet() {  --> "greet" func name. return "Hello!";
 }

-2. Anonymous Function: A function that does not have a name.
-It is usually assigned to a variable or used as a callback.
-Since it has no name, it cannot be called directly.
+2. Anonymous Function: Function that does not have any name associated with it.
+In anonymous functions in JavaScript, we use only the function keyword without the function name. `let greet = function(){}` An anonymous function is not accessible after its initial creation, it can only be accessed by a variable it is stored as a value.

+Example: Arrow functions are always anonymous function. let displayName = () => {
+  return "Hello!";
+}

 Note: You are not calling the anonymous function directly; you are calling the variable that holds a reference to that function & assigning anonymous-function variable called "Function Expression".

-Example:
-const greet = function() {  --> func value save in "greet variable" but it's anonymous func. return "Hi there!";
+Example: func value save in "greet variable" but it's anonymous func. const greet = function() {
+  return "Hi there!";
 };
 console.log(greet());